cambiotraining/hpc-intro-sanger/materials/04-lsf.md

 ::: {.callout-exercise #ex-first-job}
 #### Submiting jobs with LSF

-In the "scripts" directory, you will find an R script called `pi_estimator.R`.
+In the "analysis_scripts" directory, you will find an R script called `pi_estimator.R`.
 This script tries to get an approximate estimate for the number Pi using a stochastic algorithm.

 <details><summary>How does the algorithm work?</summary>